cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 2.23.0 - Released on 08 Aug 2023 =
+* New: support for WordPress 6.3
+* New: support for WooCommerce 8.0
+* Update: YITH plugin framework
+* Fix: minor bugs

+= 2.22.0 - Released on 18 Jul 2023 =
+* New: support for WooCommerce 7.9
+* Update: YITH plugin framework
+* Fix: minor bugs

+= 2.21.0 - Released on 22 Jun 2023 =
+* New: support for WooCommerce 7.8
+* Update: YITH plugin framework
+* Fix: minor bugs

+= 2.20.0 - Released on 17 May 2023 =
+* New: support for WooCommerce 7.7
+* Update: YITH plugin framework
+* Fix: minor bugs

+= 2.19.0 - Released on 19 Apr 2023 =
+* New: support for WooCommerce 7.6
+* Update: YITH plugin framework
+* Fix: minor bugs

+= 2.18.0 - Released on 21 Mar 2023 =
+* New: support for WordPress 6.2
+* New: support for WooCommerce 7.5
+* Update: YITH plugin framework
+* Fix: minor bugs

 = 2.17.0 - Released on 21 February 2023 =
 * New: support for WooCommerce 7.4